Is this a reason to give up?

 I can't see the article so I'm assuming this, but of course NATO can't stop Russia from conquering the Baltic states.
 These NATO states are small and weak; Russia is close and much stronger than them; and NATO's capabilities are divided, far away, and mostly unable to deploy away from home countries.

-So of course we lose control of a determined Russian offensive to take the Baltic states.
+So of course we lose control of the Baltics to a determined Russian offensive to take the Baltic states.
 At best we could hold a corner of Lithuania.

 But the key consideration isn't whether we can hold these NATO allies.
 It is whether we will fight to win the war and liberate them.
 West Berlin during the Cold War could never have been held if the Soviets had invaded.
 Large chunks of Norway, West Germany, and Denmark would have fallen, too.
 And perhaps the Netherlands and Belgium, depending on the success of Soviet armies in the northern part of a thrust into West Germany.